Jammu & Kashmir Bank

 Jammu & Kashmir Bank Limited (J&K Bank) is an Indian banking and financial services company, headquartered in Srinagar, Jammu and Kashmir.
 The Jammu and Kashmir Bank was incorporated on 1 October 1938, by the then ruler of the princely state of Jammu and Kashmir Maharaja Hari Singh.
-As of 2024, the government of Jammu & Kashmir owns a majority stake in the bank.
+As of March 2024, the governments of Union territories of Jammu and Kashmir and Ladakh hold a majority stake of 59.4% in the bank.